experimental-platform/experimental-platform/README.md

 A standard for the internet-of-things (IoT)?
 It's already here: REST.
 So no need to reinvent the weel.
 Experimental Platform aims to provide an easy way to access all of a smart devices capability.
 Wether it's reading sensors or actuating actuators.

-### And much more
+### First things first

 In the first phase, we're aiming to build an IoT environment that's easy to use, fun and reliable.
-The Features mentioned above are just the beginning.
-We have a lot of ideas in the back of our heads and we are sure you'll have some too.
+Help us make this happen!

 ## Install on existing hardware